smotastic/smartstruct/smartstruct/README.md

   }
 }
 ```
 To create case sensitive mapper, you can add param caseSensitiveFields to @Mapper annotation.
-Case sensitive mapper is checking field's names in case sensitive maner.
+Case sensitive mapper is checking field's names in case sensitive manner.
 ```dart

 @Mapper(caseSensitiveFields: true)